TomCrypto/fraunhofer/README.md

 - A number of passes (more is better, but slower)

 The aperture should have power of two dimensions, as the FFT implementation only supports these dimensions.
-The width and height can be different.
+The width and height can be different (todo
+ - actually they cannot at the moment...).
 Some demonstration apertures are provided in the `apertures` folder.

 There are also a few additional options, set outside the command line - the `config.xml` file contains a few program settings: